 };

-Hooks are functions whose names usually begin with use.
-So they're easy to distinguish from any other functions.
-React has about 10 hooks built in, of which only a few are used regularly.
-The main ones are those that repeat the functionality of class components, such as working with state, side effects (lifecycle), context, and direct access to the Dom.
+so they are easy to distinguish.
+React has about ten hooks built in, only a few of which programmers use regularly.
+The main ones repeat the functionality of class components, such as working with state, side effects (lifecycle), context, and direct access to the Dom.
 We'll look at them throughout the course.
-Information on the remaining hooks can be found in the official documentation.
+You can find information on the remaining hooks in the official documentation.

 In addition to the built-in ones, you can find hundreds, if not thousands, of ready-made hooks for all purposes on the web.
 For example, the popular react-use has more than 115 hooks.
-Now, development in React has largely turned into the search and use of suitable hooks, which is good, you can focus on doing your important business, and worry less about inventing bicycles.
+Now, development in React has turned into the search and use of suitable hooks.
+It is good because you can focus on your tasks and worry less about inventing bicycles.

 The Hexlet support team or other students will answer you.